 To better serve your integration needs, the new SIS Framework provides an improved interface for managing and processing Snapshot based data.
 While current command line based snapshots will continue to work with legacy data objects, the Snapshot command line tool and the Snapshot XML data format are deprecated in Blackboard Learn 9.1 Service Pack 8 and will receive only maintenance fixes.
 Additionally, the Snapshot command line tools will be removed in a future release.
 For the suggested alternative, see Student Information System (SIS).

 ActiveMQ and command-line snapshot tools: To process snapshot command line requests you must open the ActiveMQ communications port.
 All application servers within the given installation must have the same communication port open.
 If this port is not open, the servers will not be able to connect to the ActiveMQ broker and will cause some application functions (for example, manual integration feeds through the user interface or command-line) to work incorrectly.
 The default communication port is 61616.
 All application nodes need to be able to communicate with the port 61616 on the designated broker.
-To learn more, see Configuring ActiveMQ Messaging.
+Further information on ActiveMQ is in the ActiveMQ document.

 Snapshot is a simple command line program that takes a feed file and pushes the data into the Blackboard Learn database.
 It is built for bulk operations and has several modes that can be used to facilitate different workflows.
 Snapshot is automatically installed as part of Blackboard Learn.
 It can also be installed on a separate computer which may be necessary for clients using Blackboard ASP, or for certain network setups.